apptentive/apptentive-ios/docs/project_setup_cocoapods.md

 After running `pod install`, open the newly created Xcode Workspace.

-You can now begin using Apptentive.
+You can now begin [using Apptentive in your project](../README.md).
 For example, set your API key:

 ```
 #import "ATConnect.h"